8 Ways to Boost Your E-commerce Security

 Attackers use these threats for

 While purchasing an e-commerce software to develop your website/ web application, consider the pros and cons of both open source and closed source software, beyond their price.
-You must consider the security level of the development framework, quality of the developers, the ease with which you can control the developmental environment, how easy is it for other parties to make changes to the source code, etc.
+You must consider the security level of the development framework, the quality of the developers, the ease with which you can control the developmental environment, how easy is it for other parties to make changes to the source code, etc.

 Choose only SSL-certified and security compliant payment gateway services and other third-party services providers/ vendors